16 Apr Should you be friends with your co-workers?

 Remember you still have to work with them.

 While they may see you pre-coffee every day, your co-workers are still just that – people you have to work with.
 Hanging out until 2am sharing deep dark secrets, then expecting to be in the office the next morning ready to take on the day just might not work.
 Will the things you share affect how you work with the person in the future?
-In case, create clear boundaries that won’t blur the line between friend and colleagues.
+In case, create clear boundaries that won’t blur the line between friend and colleague.
 It’s easy to get close when working on a project or small team, but what happens when that is over?

 It’s hard not to get friendly with people we work with on a daily basis.
 They see us through our best and worst moments, during mornings and Mondays.
 How have you created sound relationships with people on your team?